Exposon Analysis

 Cryptic Pockets Floe Report (Exposon Analysis)

-When the job is complete, the output floe report - Cryptic Pockets Floe Report (Exposon Analysis) should be inspected for visualization of cryptic pockets.
-You can get to this floe report by clicking on the job that you want to inspect.
-Under Reports, click on the floe report - Cryptic Pockets Floe Report (Exposon Analysis).
-This will redirect you to a report containing an Interactive Network Plot of pockets detected as sites that undergo cooperative changes in solvent exposure.
+When the job is complete, the output Floe Report, Cryptic Pockets Floe Report (Exposon Analysis), should be inspected for visualization of cryptic pockets.
+To reach the Floe Report, navigate to the Jobs Tab on the Floe page and then click on the job that you want to inspect.
+Under Reports, click on the Floe Report Cryptic Pockets Floe Report (Exposon Analysis).
+This will redirect you to a report containing an interactive network plot of pockets detected as sites that undergo cooperative changes in solvent exposure.

-You can download the ranked pockets metadata by clicking on the RankedPockets.json link given at the Download figure data: RankedPockets.json.
-This file lists ranked pockets, their residue composition, and average intra-pocket cooperativity in solvent exposure.
+You can also download the metadata for the ranked pockets by clicking on the “RankedPockets.json” link in the Download Figure Data field.
+This file lists ranked pockets, their residue composition, and average intrapocket cooperativity in solvent exposure.

 Pocket Receptors (Exposon Analysis) Dataset

-After the job is complete, you can get to the dataset - Pocket Receptors (Exposon Analysis) by clicking on the job.
-Click on the Floe tab on the blue navigation side bar and then click on the Jobs tab at the top of the page.
+After the job is complete, you can get to the details of your job (in this case, the dataset Pocket Receptors (Exposon Analysis) by clicking on the job.
+Navigate to the Jobs Tab on the Floe page.
 Click on the job that you want to inspect.
-Click on the VIEW IN PROJECT DATA button next to Results.
-This will redirect you to the Data navigation side bar tab and show only the outputs associated with the job.
-Click on the icon of a blue circle with a + symbol that is next to the dataset name (default name: Pocket Receptors (Exposon Analysis)).
-It will change to a green circle with a white checkmark and will allow you to view the dataset in the Analyze page and the 3D Modeling page.
+Click on the “View in Project Data” button next to ‘Results.’
+This will redirect you to the Data page and show only the outputs associated with the job.
+Next to the dataset (default name: Pocket Receptors (Exposon Analysis)), click on the circle with a + sign to activate the dataset.
+It will change to a green circle with a checkmark and will allow you to view the dataset in the Analyze page and the 3D Modeling page.

-• Visualize pocket receptors dataset in the Analyze page:
+Visualize the pocket receptors dataset in the Analyze page.

-Click on the blue navigation side bar Analyze tab.
-Make sure that your Active Dataset is set to the Pocket Receptors (Exposon Analysis) dataset that you are interested in.
-On the scatter plot on the Analyze page, choose the Receptor Volume for the y-axis and Pocket Rank for the x-axis.
-Click on the Layouts button in the top-right corner and select the Analyze with 3D option to visualize a design unit with a pocket receptor.
-This will show the protein structures of the representative conformations with a receptor corresponding to a selected pocket & receptor volume.
+Using the navigation bar, go to the Analyze page.
+Make sure that your Active Dataset is set to your Pocket Receptors (Exposon Analysis) dataset.
+On the scatter plot on the Analyze page, you can choose Receptor Volume for the y-axis and Pocket Rank for the x-axis.
+Also click on the ‘Layouts’ drop-down in the Active Data Bar and select the Analyze with 3D option to visualize a design unit with a pocket receptor.
+This shows a depiction of the protein structures of the representative conformations with a receptor corresponding to a selected pocket and receptor volume.

-• Pocket Rank column in the SPREADSHEET shows the pocket rank determined by the intra-pocket cooperativity in solvent exposure.
+The Pocket Rank column in the Spreadsheet shows the pocket rank determined by the intra-pocket cooperativity in solvent exposure.
 The pocket rank 0 has the highest intra-pocket cooperativity.

-• Receptor Volume column in the SPREADSHEET shows the receptor volume for a pocket in a representative conformation selected from the cluster center conformations generated during cryptic pocket analysis.
+The Receptor Volume column in the Spreadsheet shows the receptor volume for a pocket in a representative conformation selected from the cluster center conformations generated during cryptic pocket analysis.
 A representative conformation is selected for each pocket (exposon).
-This conformations has the highest receptor volume within the range 100 to 1500 Å3.
+This conformation has the highest receptor volume within the range 100 to 1500 Å3.

-• Reference Receptor Volume column in the SPREADSHEET shows the receptor volume for a pocket in the equilibrated structure used to start the weighted ensemble MD simulation.
-Comparison with the Receptor Volume provides gives an indication of the pocket opening/closing during simulation.
+The Reference Receptor Volume column in the Spreadsheet shows the receptor volume for a pocket in the equilibrated structure used to start the weighted ensemble MD simulation.
+Comparison of this value with the Receptor Volume value provides an indication of the pocket opening and closing during the simulation.

-Clicking on the Pocket Rank column given in the SPREADSHEET sorts the pockets by their rank, in either ascending or descending order.
+Clicking on the Pocket Rank column in the Spreadsheet sorts the pockets by their rank, in either ascending or descending order.

-After sorting the structures by rank in the SPREADSHEET, click on a row with the Pocket Rank and Receptor Volume value of choice.
+After sorting the structures by rank in the Spreadsheet, click on a row with the Pocket Rank and Receptor Volume values of choice.
 This will display the protein structure in the Viewer panel corresponding to the selected row.

-Click on the small caret next to the corresponding design unit listed under All Data to display all components present in this design unit.
+Under All Data, click on the small caret next to the corresponding design unit to display all components present in this design unit.

-Click on Receptor, IC, and OC to visualize the receptor.
+Click on Receptor, Inner Contour (IC), and Outer Contour (OC) to visualize the receptor.
 The receptor will appear in blue-colored mesh.
-After visualizing different design units and their receptors, you can select an appropriate design unit for Gigadocking or Sitehopper Analysis.
+After visualizing different design units and their receptors, you can select an appropriate design unit for Gigadock or SiteHopper analysis.

 Failure Report

-• It is also possible that your target protein is highly inflexible and therefore it doesn’t show conformational changes that can potentially reveal a cryptic pocket.
+It is also possible that your target protein is highly inflexible; therefore, it doesn’t show conformational changes that can potentially reveal a cryptic pocket.